Thich Nhat Hanh's Essential Writings

 The way in front of us is clear--the way to live so that we can make peace with ourselves and with the world.
 When we see the good and the bad, the wondrous and the deep suffering, we have to live in a way that we can make peace between ourselves and the world.
 Understanding is the fruit of meditation.
 Understanding is the basis of everything.

-I spent those first few days drying my eyes out in a feverscroll of OSINT and paranoid schizoanalysis.
-Life was, briefly, a nightmare of news and social media.
+I spent the first few days of the Russo-Ukraine war drying my eyes out in a feverscroll of OSINT and paranoid schizoanalysis.
+Couldn't breathe, couldn't sleep, couldn't work.
+Life was briefly a nightmare of news and social media.

 To suffer is not enough.
 Please don't be imprisoned by your suffering. ...
 I grew up in a time of war.
 There was destruction all around-- children, adults, values, a whole country. ...
 The wounds of war in me are still not healed.
 There are nights I lie awake and embrace my people , my country, and the whole planet with my mindful breathing.

 Thich Nhat Hanh, rest in peace, knew firsthand how important it was to choose the path of peace.
+He experienced the catastrophes of war from numerous angles--in his years pushing for a nonviolent solution, he seemed to have angered every single belligerent in the conflict.
 His voice was ultimately what brought me out of that hole and gave me the courage to insist on remaining optimistic and open.

 During the Vietnam War, I meditated on the Vietnamese soldiers, praying they would not be killed in battle.
 But I also meditated on the American soldiers and felt a very deep sympathy for them.
 I knew that they had been sent far away from home to kill or be killed, and I prayed for their safety.
 That led to a deep aspiration that the war would end and allow Vietnamese and Americans to live in peace.
 Once that aspiration was clear, there was only one path to take -- to work for the end of the war.